iterative/dvc.org/static/docs/user-guide/remotes/oss.md

 # External Data on Aliyun OSS

-> Alibaba Cloud Object Storage Service (OSS) is an encrypted, secure,
-> cost-effective, and easy-to-use object storage service that enables you to
-> store, back up, and archive large amounts of data in the cloud.

 First you need to setup OSS storage on Aliyun Cloud and then use an S3 style URL for OSS storage and make the endpoint value configurable.